 Sure, you'll still get all of the physical benefits of the food.
 The nutrition and calories are all still present.
 But...
 I'm sure you can imagine the enjoyment of each meal item is a bit diminished.
 There is a distinct feel, emotional connection, and body response to each individual formula of the AromaBoost - just as there would be with food.

-This is where Boost in a Bottle comes in.
-Each formula within the AromaBoost is included in one convenient bottle - along with the additions of Nutmeg and Myrtle to support the Adrenal, Thyroid, and Endocrine System, Tangerine for additional support of tumor reduction and prevention, and finally Melissa for its amazing anti-viral and healing aspects.
-Just a little extra "something special" to make Boost in a Bottle even more special.
+This is where Boost in a Bottle and Boost in a Bottle LITE come in.
+Each formula within the AromaBoost Collections is included in one convenient bottle - along with the additions of Nutmeg and Myrtle to support the Adrenal, Thyroid, and Endocrine System, Tangerine for additional support of tumor reduction and prevention, and finally Melissa for its amazing anti-viral and healing aspects.
+Just a little extra "something special" to make the Boost in a Bottle bottles - a bit more more special!

 I have been asked why AromaBoost would be applied in 5 different formulas, and not combined into one bottle as Boost in a Bottle.
 It's not that combining them is "bad" - it is just different.
 Take for example a full course meal.
 You might have an appetizer, soup, salad, an entree, and dessert.
 Each course is special in their own right.
 They have a different taste, feel, and enjoyment factor.
 But...blend them all together in a smoothie - and well...